marco-vrinssen/ClassicPlusBrutalist/README.md

 - /filter KEYWORD: Scans all active chats for a specified KEYWORD and shares matching messages in the main chat tab.

 ### Change the default in-game font
-Move the Fonts folder to your "classic" directory to enable a cleaner typographic style in the game.
+Move the "Fonts" folder to your "classic" directory to enable a cleaner typographic style in the game.